zzalscv2/FFEA/doc/4-Tutorial/6-FFEAviewertut.md

   * ` VdW ` colours the mesh different depending the van der Waals face type of the faces, as read in the vdw file.
   * ` No Solid ` does not display a solid mesh.
 * ` Show Mesh `:
-  * ` Surface Mesh ` renders a wire-frame of the surface
+  * ` Surface Mesh ` renders a wire-frame of the surface.
-  * ` Whole Mesh ` renders a wire frame that includes the internal elements
+  * ` Whole Mesh ` renders a wire frame that includes the internal elements.
   * ` No mesh ` does not display a wire frame mesh.
-* ` Indices `:
+* ` Show Indices `: displays the indices as labels.
+Alternatively, one could use ` Add Atoms `.
   * ` Node Indices ` displays the indices of all the nodes, including the 2nd-order nodes.
   * ` Node Indices (Linear)` only displays the indices of the linear elements.
 In most cases, this is more useful, as displaying second-order nodes can make the image hard to read.
   * ` Element Indices ` displays the indices of the elements.
   * ` Face Indices ` displays the indices of the faces (surface elements) only.
   * ` No indices ` does not display indices.
-* Clicking the ` Add node pseudoatoms ` button after the simulation is loaded will cause PyMOL to load a pseudoatom at the location of each node.
-Pseudoatoms can be targeted by all of PyMOL's regular analysis tools.
-For example, you can type `label all, name` into the PyMOL console.
 * ` Show Box `:
   * ` Simulation Box (outline) ` draws an outline of the simulation box - the simulation box is the volume which objects in the simulation can occupy.
   * ` Simulation Box (whole)`  draws the entire box.